rayyaw/flash-patcher/README.md

 If you do not install via Flatpak, you should go into apply-patch.py and change `JPEXS-PATH` to your JPEXS executable, adding a space at the end of the string.
 You should also change `JPEXS-ARGS` to be the command line arguments required to launch a blank version of JPEXS (ie, the minimum number of command line arguments).

 You must have Python 3 on your system to run this script.
-If you are running on Windows, you must use WSL to run this script.

 ## File Structure